Bira/octopus-carnival/_posts/2023-05-11-neverwinter-uthgardt.md

 when one of the Netherese flying islands fell here, and learned how to live off the land.
 They take their name from Uthgar, a mythical ancestor who was so badass he ascended to godhood and became one of the exarchs of Tempus, the FR god of war.
-There are many Uthgar tribes today, each one named after a different kind of animal they admire and try to emulate.
+There are many Uthgardt tribes today, each one named after a different kind of animal they admire and try to emulate.
 All of them venerate Uthgar along with a series of tribe-specific primal spirits, and don't pay much attention to other gods.

 A PC with this background belongs to the Thunderbeast tribe, who lives in the High Forest way to the east of our regional map.
-A bit before the campaign started, the tribe engaged in their annual custom of the Runemeet, when all of them travel to their ancestral holy site to worship the spirits.
+A bit before the campaign started, the tribe engaged in their annual custom of the Runemeet, when all of them travel to their ancestral holy site to worship the spirits and perform several important rites.
 The Thunderbeast's site is a burial mound in Neverwinter Wood, the resting place of one of Uthgar's companions.
 The skeleton of a great thunderbeast (which I guess is a type of dinosaur?) rests atop this mound.

 Or at least it used to.
 This year, the tribe found the mound dug up - whoever did it carted off both the skeleton and the contents of the tomb beneath.
 The PC